 We believe that disciplined active management, applied over a long-term horizon, can enhance investment performance and mitigate portfolio volatility.

 We believe that structural inefficiencies exist within the financial markets of most developing countries.
-These inefficiencies can give rise to persistent mispricing of individual securities.
-Such inefficiencies may result from pronounced fluctuations in liquidity conditions, which can distort valuations; alternatively, they may arise from information asymmetries, where market participants misjudge the quality and growth prospects of a given business.
+These inefficiencies give rise to persistent mispricing of individual securities.
+Such inefficiencies may beget pronounced fluctuations in liquidity conditions, which can distort valuations over the short term; alternatively, they may manifest in information asymmetries, where market participants misjudge the quality and growth prospects of a given business over the long term.

 We further believe that most benchmark indices used to measure the performance of developing markets may incorporate certain shortcomings or biases.
 These biases mean that popular benchmarks may not fully represent the underlying economic and financial activity that they are supposed to track.